palera1n/palera.in/src/pages/docs/get-started/installing-palera1n-linux.md

 ## Prerequisites
 - __[Linux](/docs/reference/compatibility-chart)__ - It is recommended you use [Ubuntu](https://ubuntu.com/), [Mint](https://linuxmint.com/), or [EndeavourOS](https://endeavouros.com/) for when using palera1n on Linux.
 However, any other distribution should work as intended provided that you follow the rest of the instructions.

 > If the provided guide does *not* work for you, then you can instead boot into our custom made palera1n iso file, however we would recommend just following this guide for simplicity sake.
+Located [here](/docs/get-started/installing-palen1x-windows)

 > If you are using a computer with an **AMD Ryzen CPU**, you will likely run into issues.
 If you do run into issues, you should use a computer with an Intel CPU.